Start My Answer

 Who is Michael J Adams PC?

-Michael J Adams PC is a debt collection law firm that helps creditors collect a debt.
-The firm is based in San Antonio, Texas, with lawyers initiating litigation and executing judgment against debtors who have defaulted on payments.
+Michael J Adams PC is a debt collection law firm that helps creditors collect debts.
+The firm is based in San Antonio, Texas, and its lawyers initiate litigation and execute judgments against debtors who have defaulted on payments.

 Michael J Adams PC prides itself on firm debt collection policies and the vast experience that ensures clients benefit from its well-thought-out business decisions.
-The firm has represented renowned creditors, including GE Money Bank, Try Capital LLC, American Express Bank.
-If Michael J Adams PC is suing you, see below for ways to beat them in court.
+The firm has represented renowned creditors, including GE Money Bank, Try Capital LLC, and American Express Bank.
+If Michael J Adams PC is suing you, see below for ways to preserve your rights and work toward a settlement.

 The debtor must file a response with the clerk of court within 20-30 days.
 Debtors can respond to the lawsuit in either of the following ways:

-An answer is a written response to the statements in a complaint that confirms whether you deny, admit, or are not knowledgeable regarding the plaintiff's assertions.
-You shouldnt admit to the statements if you disagree with them.
-For example, if youre unsure about the amount owed or the account number listed for the credit card number, your answer should state that you disagree with the allegations.
+An Answer is a written response to the statements in a complaint that confirms whether you deny, admit, or are not knowledgeable regarding the plaintiff's assertions.
+You shouldn't admit to the statements if you disagree with them.
+For example, if you are unsure about the amount owed or the account number listed for the credit card number, your answer should state that you disagree with the allegations.

 File a Notice of Appearance to Require a Hearing

-Buying, servicing, and selling of debt is so common that the original creditor rarely holds debtors accounts for long.
-Creditors must also enlist debt collection law firms as their last resort when agencies cannot collect the debt.
+Buying, servicing, and selling of debt is so common that the original creditor rarely holds debtors’ accounts for long.
+Creditors enlist debt collection law firms as their last resort when agencies cannot collect the debt.

 This means that Michael J Adams PC is unlikely to have the original contract you signed with the creditor.
 According to the Fair Debt Collection Practices Act (FDCPA) and state debt collection statutes, if a debt collector or collection law firm sues you, it must: